10 January 2020

 Perceval Pradelle

-Perceval has a long-time interest and passion for climate, energy, and carbon footprinting.
-Prior to joining Beyond Fossil Fuels, he worked for several years in the financial and insurance sector, specializing in data and analytics, and has also earlier experience in consulting, mainly on projects related to the energy sector.
-He holds a master’s degree in Engineering from Nantes School of Mines and in Economics from Charles University in Prague.
-Outside of work, Perceval enjoys taking part in a few voluntary initiatives around climate and carbon accounting.
-He speaks English, French and Polish.
+Perceval has a longstanding interest and passion for climate, energy, and carbon footprints.
+Before joining Beyond Fossil Fuels, he worked for several years in the financial and insurance sector, specialising in data and analytics.
+He also has previous experience in consulting, mainly on projects related to the energy sector.

 Read also